 Consent and Welfare of the Child

-The clinical team have a responsibility to ensure that families are created responsibly.
+The clinical team has a responsibility to ensure that families are created responsibly.
 An IVF cycle can only begin once consent forms are complete, and the welfare of the child has been assessed.
 These are essential HFEA forms that must be completed before an IVF cycle.

 Fresh IVF protocols

 If you are undertaking a fresh IVF cycle you will tend to use one of two main protocols.
 IVF cycles in general involve a series of injectable medications to encourage the resting follicles in the ovaries to produce mature eggs.
-There are short and long IVF protocols, but both require a stimulation phase where daily injections of recombinant Follicle Stimulating Hormone (rFSH) are taken.
+There are short and long IVF protocols, but both require a stimulation phase where daily injections of recombinant Follicle Stimulating Hormone (FSH) are taken.